-Glorious beaches, rocky coves, towering cliffs.
+Rocky coves, towering cliffs and glorious beaches, many with the coveted Seaside and/or Blue Flag awards.
 Marvellous resorts or tiny fishing ports.
 Non-stop family fun or windswept, waveswept solitude.
 That’s the choice on the Yorkshire Coast.

 A rugged coastline with a backdrop of the North York Moors National Park is the setting for the Yorkshire Coast’s resorts and fishing villages.
 This is a coastline of high cliffs and rocky shores, rich in flowers and wildlife.
 Follow the cliff top path for over 30 miles along the North Yorkshire Heritage Coast or visit one of the coastal resorts or villages.